rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 	* Statement of responsibility relating to series
 	* Numbering within sequence

-DCRMR calls for information to be transposed to conform to the order above; for example, a statement of responsibility that precedes the title proper on the title page is considered to be transposed when recorded in the Statement of responsibility element.
+DCRMR calls for information to be transposed to conform to the order above; for example, a statement of responsibility that precedes the title proper on the title page is considered to be transposed when recorded in the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) element.
 To facilitate understanding of the presentation of transcribed information as it appears on the resource, DCRMR calls for a note indicating the original position of any transposed elements.

 DCRMR is an element-based, display- and encoding-neutral descriptive standard and acknowledges that different displays may present elements in different order.
 However, the use of ISBD order as an organizing principle for transcription allows users to distinguish between different manifestations of expressions and works ([Principle of DCRMR construction i.01.321.1](/DCRMR/introduction/#i.01.321.1)) and allows catalogers to accurately represent the resource as it describes itself ([Principle of DCRMR construction i.01.322.1](/DCRMR/introduction/#i.01.322.1)).